TryGhost/docs/content/concepts/vulnerabilities.md

 sidebar: "concepts"
 ---

-How to take part in responsible disclosure to the Ghost Security team.
+Take part in responsible disclosure to the Ghost Security team

 Potential security vulnerabilities can be reported directly us at `security@ghost.org`.
 The Ghost Security Team communicates privately and works in a secured, isolated repository for tracking, testing, and resolving security-related issues.